HannaTkachenko2204/shape-metrics/README.md

 # 📐 Shape Metrics

-This Node.js program reads data about 2D shapes from a text file, calculates their perimeter and area, and prints the result in a consistent format.
+This Node.js program reads data about 2D shapes from a text file or standard input, calculates their perimeter and area, and prints the result in a consistent format.

 ## ✅ Features